TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 lunch Tinker_Board_3N-userdebug
 ```

-Usally, we will run the follwing commands to build all the images and those will be stored ib the directory rockdev/Image-Tinker_Board_3N.
+Usally, we will run the follwing commands to build all the images and those will be stored in the directory rockdev/Image-Tinker_Board_3N.
 ```bash
 ./build.sh -UCKAu
 ```